 » If possible, take a colored photograph of the fish.
 The coloration of the fish can vary dramatically throughout the year, and from one body of water to another.
 There are also coloration changes of certain species even in the same body of water.

-» Inspect the fish for bad spots, scars or missing scales.
-Then let the taxidermist know so they can decide on positioning and show off the best side of fish.
+» Inspect the fish for bad spots, scars, or missing scales.
+Then let the taxidermist know so they can decide on positioning and show off the best side of the fish.

-» If you want a reproduction fish done for one that is caught and released, you will need at least two of these measurements.
-The over all length, the girth, of the belly, and an accurate weight.
+» If you want a reproduction fish done for one that is caught and released, you will need at least two of these measurements—the overall length, the girth, of the belly, and accurate weight.

 » Never wrap in newspaper.
 The newspaper print can bleed through and stain the skin.